Merz Undertakes First Visit as German Chancellor to China

 Frederich Merz undertook his first visit as German Chancellor to China from 25 to 26 February 2026.
 Since the start of 2026, a series of Western leaders, including Ireland’s PM Micheal Martin, Canada’s PM Mark Carney, Finland’s PM Petteri Orpo, and UK PM Keir Starmer, preceded Merz to Beijing.

-It also seems that Beijing is sequencing these visits to show that it still has many friends in the West.
-The visit takes place in the context of trade tensions and geopolitical conflicts.
-After Trump slashed out at Carney following his deals with China, Merz probably sought to strike the right balance between East and West.
+This visit takes place in the context of trade tensions and geopolitical conflicts.
+It would appear that Beijing is sequencing these visits to show that it still has many friends in the West and wishes to rope in EU countries that disapprove of America’s aggressive #tariffs and predatory posture over Greenland.
+After Trump had slashed out at Carney following his big deals with China, Merz probably sought to strike the right balance between East and West.
 Despite certain divergences, engagement between China and Germany, the world’s 2nd- and 3rd-largest economies, is crucial.

 Germany was one of the first Western countries to enter the Chinese market, with Volkswagen acting as a torchbearer after the ‘opening up’ in 1978.
-Germany contributed greatly to China’s development of its high-speed rail.
-Over the years, Germany has enjoyed a trade surplus with China, which ranks as Germany’s top trade partner.
-However, 2025 marks the first year that China reversed the trend, with Germany registering a EUR 90 billion trade deficit.
+Germany contributed greatly to China’s development of its High-Speed Rail (#HSR) network.
+Over the years, Germany has enjoyed a trade surplus with China, which ranks as Germany’s top trade partner with a bilateral trade volume of about EUR 250 billion in 2025.
+Since 2020, China managed to tilt the balance of trade in its favor, and in 2025, the trade deficit is approaching EUR 100 billion.

 Merz and Li Co-Chair the Germany-China Economy Advisory Committee